ms8909/dptron/README.md

-# mltrons-auto-data-prep :Tool kit that automate Data Preparation
+# mltrons-auto-data-prep :Tool-kit that automates Data Preparation

 ## What is it?